andresvia/simplerepo/README.md

 The bucket needs web access enabled.

-Alternatively set up a "release" package that contains a file like this.
+Alternatively set up a "release" package that contains a file like the above.

 TO DO
 =====